xavierbarber/MIDS/README_proposal.md

  ## Data availability.

- All data sets described in this paper are available at https://github.com/BIMCV-CSUSP/MIDS/tree/master/data
+ All data sets described in this proposal are available at https://github.com/BIMCV-CSUSP/MIDS/tree/master/data

  ## Acknowledgement.

- The MIDS project was funded by the Regional Ministry of Health (FEDER), and Horizon 2020 Framework Programme of the European Union under grant agreement 688945 (Euro-BioImaging Prep Phase II) Euro Bioimaging WP6.
+ The MIDS project was funded by the Regional Ministry of Health in Valencia Region (FEDER), and Horizon 2020 Framework Programme of the European Union under grant agreement 688945 (Euro-BioImaging Prep Phase II) Euro Bioimaging WP6.
 D6.3.
 Task 6.4.

  ## Rights and permissions.